Fort William to Inverness in 6 Stages

 - Rest days and free days in Fort William, Fort Augustus or Inverness

 - Extension to the West Highland Way

-- Transport back to Glasgow from Inverness
+- Transport between Glasgow and Inverness